hanjinliu/magic-class/rst/main/make_better/use_worker.rst

     ui.show()

 You'll have to return all the values required for updating the widgets.
-In terms of readability, the this code is awful.
+In terms of readability, this code is awful.
 You also have to annotate the second argument of ``_on_return`` with a very long ``tuple[...]`` type.

-Here, you can use ``thread_worker.callback`` static method.
+Here, you can use :meth:`thread_worker.callback` static method.
 This method converts a function into a ``Callback`` object, which will be called if a thread worker detected it as a returned/yielded value.